^

 • garlic, sorrel, fatty meat, lard, canned food;

-With any pathology of the thyroid gland, it is important not to skip meals.
-Perhaps the doctor will prescribe the intake of additional vitamins and microelements (as a prophylactic support of the body).
+With any thyroid pathology, it is important not to skip meals.
+Perhaps the doctor will prescribe additional vitamins and microelements (as a preventive support for the body).

 You are reporting a typo in the following text: